nochtjs/nocht/docs/a-note-about-ready.md

 Here's how you can think of it:

-- Can my function run at any point in the immediate future?
+- Can my function run at any point in the immediate future, and it's fine if it is added to a queue of other functions?
     - [Use `.ready`](/core/scheduler#ready)
 - Does my function need to run at the next possible moment?
     - [Use `.tick`](/core/scheduler#tick)